Approximation bounds for convolutional neural networks in operator learning: Numerical validation

-\item as suggested by (i) in Theorem \ref{theorem:param}, we also increase the number of dense hidden layers.
+\review{where the square root comes from the fact that a dense layer from $\mathbb{R}^{w}\to\mathbb{R}^{w}$ carries $\mathcal{O}(w^{2})$ active weights}; \item as suggested by (i) in Theorem \ref{theorem:param}, we also increase the number of dense hidden layers.
 In principle, the depth of the dense block should be increased by a constant factor $C\log(2)$.
 In practice, we let

 where $l$ is either 1 or 2.
 This is to ensure that the obtained architectures are still feasible to train, as very deep models may become hard and expensive to optimize. \end{itemize} We then train $\Phi^{(2)}$ and iterate the above steps to generate $\Phi^{(3)}$, so that We highlight that, according to Theorem \ref{theorem:param}, this procedure should be robust with respect to the space discretization.
 In other words, we expect to obtain similar results regardless of the number of grid points employed in the discretization.
-To assess whether this behavior is actually observed in practice, we repeat our analysis for different mesh step sizes $h=2^{-k}$.
+To assess whether this behavior is actually observed in practice, we repeat our analysis for different mesh step sizes $h=2^{-k}$ (when possible).